 A firm pea-size nodule appears and may spontaneously rupture, yielding a purulent discharge.
 The lesion then heals with fibrosis and eventual recurrence in an adjacent area.
 The progression from noninflamed nodules to painful, round, deep-seated lesions and subsequent scarring is highly diagnostic.
 The nodules tend to coalesce, and they may become infected, resulting in acute abscesses.
 These abscesses may temporarily resolve, or, alternatively, they may progress to multiple abscesses with persistent pain, fistula formation, and scarring.
 Infected ruptured apocrine glands coalesce, creating subcutaneous abscesses with discharge through multiple openings.

 The inflamed nodules progress when spontaneously draining dermal sinus tracts appear.
 Draining sinuses represent a variant of persistent nodular hidradenitis suppurativa characterized by periodic discharge of pus or blood.
 If untreated, the draining sinuses persist for a long time, even years.
 They may seem to intermittently resolve, only to start draining again (see the images below).
-A draining sinus can be easily identified because of its linear or angular shape, its history of being present for a prolonged period, and its variable response to systemic isotretinoin.
+A draining sinus can be easily identified because of its linear or angular shape and its history of being present for a prolonged period.
 Over time, multiple abscesses and sinus tracts form a subcutaneous honeycomb.
 Occasionally, the involvement extends into the underlying fascia and muscles.
 Fibrosis, hypertrophic scarring, and induration ultimately develop.

 Draining sinus tract.